canonical/dqlite/README.md

 Wire protocol
 -------------

-If wish to write a client, please refer to the [wire protocol](doc/protocol.md) documentation.
+If you wish to write a client, please refer to the [wire protocol](doc/protocol.md) documentation.

 Install